NSO Handbook

 Before classes start

-• Meet your RA and go to your floor meetings if you are living on campus.
+• Meet your RA and attend floor meetings if you are living on campus.

 • Review and update your emergency notification settings in One.IU to receive IU-Notify immediate danger alerts.